Yakovlev Yak-16: Development

-After the end of World War II the GVF (Grazdahnskovo Vozdushnogo Flota–Civil Air Fleet) issued a requirement for a passenger aircraft to service low-volume destinations too small to justify a Lisunov Li-2.
+After the end of World War II the GVF (Grazdahnskij Vozdushnyj Flot–Civil Air Fleet) issued a requirement for a passenger aircraft to service low-volume destinations too small to justify a Lisunov Li-2.
 It wanted an aircraft capable of carrying ten passengers over a distance of 800 km at a cruising speed of 290 km/h that would be powered by a pair of 700 hp Shvetsov ASh-21 radial engines.
 The Yakovlev OKB was tasked to fulfill this requirement in February 1946 with the first prototype ready for State acceptance trials on 1 November 1946.
 This proved to be too optimistic considering the amount of work the OKB was already doing and this was delayed to August 1947.
 The specification was revised at the same time to specify a speed no less than 350 km at sea level and that the military version was to mount a dorsal turret with a single 20 mm gun.

 The Yak-16 was a low-winged, twin-engined monoplane that closely resembled the Li-2.
 The metal-skinned, semi-monocoque fuselage had room for a two-person cockpit and ten passengers plus a toilet and baggage hold.
 The control surfaces of the tail were fabric-covered although the tail itself was metal-skinned.
 The two-spar metal wing was built in three sections, a rectangular center section and two trapezoidal outer panels.
 The main undercarriage legs retracted forward into the engine nacelles, with the wheels remaining semi-exposed, while the tailwheel was fixed.
 The ASh-21 engines had NACA cowlings and drove two-bladed variable-pitch VISh-11V-20 propellers.

 The first prototype, often referred to as the Yak-16-I, made its first flight on 24 September 1947 and proved to have excellent handling characteristics with one engine out and could also climb with one engine inoperable.
 It passed its State acceptance trials in early 1948 at the NII GVF (Nauchno-Issledovatel'skiy Institut Grazhdanskogo Vozdushnogo Flota—Scientific Test Institute for Civil Air Fleet).